microsoft/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 =======================

-The debug information can be used directly by looking up the debug information part and loaded into an LLVM module.
+The debug information can be used directly by looking up the debug information part and loading into an LLVM module.
 There is full fidelity with debug information via this mechanism, although it requires linking in the LLVM supporting libraries.

-For compatibility, the dxcompiler.dll binary also exposes a basic implementation of the DIA APIs.
+For compatibility, the dxcompiler.dll binary also exposes a limited implementation of the DIA APIs.
 To do this, a CLSID_DxcDiaDataSource class should be created via a call to DxcCreateInstance, and a loadDataFromIStream call with the debug part will initialize it.